Olga Givernet

-Olga Givernet (born 17 October 1981) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Ain.
+Olga Givernet (born 17 October 1981) is a French politician of Renaissance (RE) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Ain.

+From September to December 2024, Givernet briefly served as Delegated Minister for Energy in the government of Prime Minister Michel Barnier.

 Education and early career

 Givernet completed her secondary studies in Yvelines.
-At age 23, she obtained an engineer's degree in electronics and computer science for embedded systems, and a master's degree.
+At age 23, she obtained an engineer's degree in electronics and computer science for embedded systems and a master's degree.

 In 2015, Givernet decided with her husband to settle in Auckland where she found a job as an avionics engineer, then project manager at the design office of Air New Zealand.
-After spending three years in New Zealand, she returned to France in 2007 and settled with her husband in Ain to work in jet maintenance centres at Geneva Airport.
+After spending three years in New Zealand, she returned to France in 2017 and settled with her husband in Ain to work in jet maintenance centres at Geneva Airport.

 Political career

 Career in local politics

 In 2013, Givernet joined the Democratic Movement (MoDem).
 In March 2014, she was elected city councilor of Saint-Genis-Pouilly on the list of the outgoing mayor, Hubert Bertrand (DVG).
 She becomes in this capacity councilor of the community of communes of the Country of Gex.

 In autumn 2015 Givernet decided to leave MoDem when the party decided to ally with the Republicans led by Laurent Wauquiez, whose ideas she did not share, for the regional elections in Auvergne-Rhône-Alpes in December 2015.
 She was elected on 4th position on the union list of the left Ain, led by Jean-Jack Queyranne.

 Due to the limitation of the plurality of the mandates, Givernet resigned from her position of municipal councilor of Saint-Genis-Pouilly on 18 July 2017.